-We have audited the consolidated balance sheets of Siliconware Precision Industries Co., Ltd. and its subsidiaries as of December 31, 2014 and 2013, and consolidated statements of comprehensive income, changes in stockholders' equity and cash flows for the years then ended December 31, 2014 and 2013.
+We have audited the parent company only balance sheets of Siliconware Precision Industries Co., Ltd. as of December 31, 2014 and 2013, and parent company only statements of comprehensive income, changes in stockholders' equity and cash flows for the years then ended December 31, 2014 and 2013.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audits.